stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

+---
+title: Vulkan Devices
+---

 # Overview

 Now we have a Vulkan instance we can use it to enumerate the _physical devices_ available on the local hardware and select one that satisfies the requirements of the application.

-This will partially be dependant on having a Vulkan rendering surface so we will also extend GLFW to create a window and surface.
+This will partially be dependant on having a Vulkan rendering surface so we will also implement GLFW to create a window and surface.

 Finally we will create a _logical device_ from the selected physical device and specify the _work queues_ we will require for future chapters.

+---

 # Let's get Physical